Contact Us

 How to Clean Dark Stone

-For dark coloured stone surfaces particularly, we recommend periodic reapplication of a colour enhancing sealant such as Fila Stone Plus.
+For dark coloured stone surfaces particularly, we recommend periodic reapplication of a colour enhancing sealant such as Faber P147+.
 This will maintain the level of protection from water and oil based penetration, but will also maintain the deep colour and aesthetics.
 Pour a small amount onto a microfibre cloth and apply to the stone surface in small circles until you have covered the whole area.
 Buff any residue with a fresh cloth and leave to dry naturally.

 Acidic spills will still damage a stone that has been sealed, and colour enhancing sealant won’t reverse this damage.
 However it will mask the aesthetic impact by reducing the colour difference caused by the etch.